tetracorp/k240/docs/_posts/2020-03-03-disassembly-tutorial.md

 suggest data misinterpreted as code.

 You don't need a perfect disassembly just to analyze and understand the code, but the closer you can get, the better.
-It helps if you intend on modifying nad reassembling the program.
+It helps if you intend on modifying and reassembling the program.

 There are some other well-known tools, though I haven't used them for this